 The longest-lived and the shortest-lived iTunes version - Although Apple pushes new updates for the iTunes app every now and then, this was not the case years ago.
 Sometimes, there would be a huge gap between two updates while sometimes there would only be a few days difference between two updates. iTunes 5 is the shortest-lived version of the app as it only existed for 34 days.
 After 34 days, Apple came up with the next version of the app and the version 5 was no longer the latest. iTunes 12, on the other hand, was the longest-lived version in the history of the app.
 It had a lifespan of 4 years, 7 months, and 12 days.
 It was one of the few versions of the app that had over 47 small to large updatings happening to it.

 iTunes continued to be launched around the world - When Apple came up with the iTunes app for the first time, the app was not available worldwide.
 Only a select few countries were able to use the application.
-It was only in 2012 that Apple expanded the iTunes app and made it available to other regions including Asian countries like Singapore, Hong Kong, and Taiwan.
+It was only in 2012 that Apple expanded the iTunes app and made it available to other regions including places in Asia like Singapore, Hong Kong, and Taiwan.
 December 2012 saw iTunes expanding to another 56 countries that included Russia, Turkey, India, and South Africa. iTunes contains many features and the full set of features is available in over 119 countries in the world.

 As you can see, iTunes has a really long history of changes and expansions and it is really sad to see it going away.
 However, Apple promises the equal amount of features from the newly introduced services which is yet to see.
-And as the best iTunes alternative, AnyTrans for iOS still offers a one-stop solution to help you manage, back up, sync, and restore all your iOS content in an easy and convenient way.
+And as the best iTunes alternative, AnyTrans still offers a one-stop solution to help you manage, back up, sync, and restore all your iOS content in an easy and convenient way.
 You can give AnyTrans a free shot here >